 Retinitis Pigmentosa (RP)

-Retinitis pigmentosa (RP) is a group of rare, genetic disorders that involve a breakdown and loss of cells in the retina, which is the light sensitive tissue that lines the back of the eye.
-Affected people often have difficulty seeing at night and a loss of side (peripheral) vision.
+Retinitis Pigmentosa is a group of rare genetic disorders that involve a breakdown and loss of cells in the retina and cause a loss of peripheral vision.

 Retinoblastoma